 Types of statistical analysis

-Statistical analysis functions in ArcGIS Desktop are either nonspatial (tabular) or spatial (containing location).
+Statistical analysis functions in ArcGIS for Desktop are either nonspatial (tabular) or spatial (containing location).

 Nonspatial statistics are used to analyze attribute values associated with features.
 The values are accessed directly from a layer's feature attribute table.
 Examples of nonspatial statistics include the mean and standard deviation.